About Tiffany Green Consultants &

 Tiffany produced the Teaching for Social Justice and Democracy speaker series at CETL since 2016 with a faculty award under the same name as well as other programs and grants focused on Social Justice including Social Justice and Student Success funded by the

 Tiffany is a philanthropist and the Co-Founder of The Community Academy for Architecture and Design aka TCAAD (“t-cad”).
-TCAAD is a Georgia state-approved charter school and the first elementary school for architecture and design thinking school in the nation opening in Fall 2020 in her home community of Stone Mountain Georgia with grades K-4 and scale a grade per year to K-12.
+TCAAD ws a Georgia state-approved charter school and the first elementary school for architecture and design thinking school in the nation.
+Covid19 required a pivot and now TCAAD is an independent learning community providing exposure opportunities for youth.

-If Tiffany could be doing anything else, she would be spreading love and Black heritage with her bean pies, homeschooling her children while they traveled the world, and producing television shows and movies that share with the world the beauty of marginalized cultures and communities.
+If Tiffany could be doing anything else, she would be spreading love and Black heritage with her bean pies, homeschooling her children (which she is doing since Fall 2020) while they traveled the world, and producing television shows and movies that share with the world the beauty of marginalized cultures and communities.